-I’ve added links to the tools I used to make these Beauty and the Beast Emoji Cupcakes that are available on Amazon.
-I earn a commission for sales at no additional cost to you, so thanks for using the links below.
+I’ve added links to the tools I used to make these Beauty and the Beast Emoji Cupcakes that are available on Amazon (commission earned for sales).
 You can also find many of these items at your local craft store.

 - 1 (1.5 ounce) Reese's Cup

 - 1-2 ounces candy clay divided and colored tan, brown, white, and black

 - 1 cupcake